qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 docker-compose up -d
 ```

-The demo will be available at `http://localhost:8000`.
+The demo will be available at `http://localhost:8000`, but you won't be able to search anything until you import the snapshot into your Qdrant instance.

-TODO: add a screenshot of the UI
+If you don't want to bother with hosting a local one, you can use the [Qdrant Cloud](https://cloud.qdrant.io/) cluster.
+4 GB RAM is enough to load all the 2 million
+entries.

 ## Fork and reuse